CBET Electronics Quiz

 Review Voltage vs Current vs Resistance

-Review What Is Ohm’s Law?
+Review Ohm's Law

 Try the Ohm's Law Quiz